-Around the Hotel Gardens
+Around the Lodge Gardens

 The ten acres of grounds surrounding The Peppertree Luxury Eco Lodge provide ample opportunity for Heidi and Werner to enjoy the agricultural pursuits that Marlborough is known for.
 Driving through the gate you pass the vineyard whose wine you’ll be invited to enjoy at your arrival reception.
 You’ll also sample the oil from The Peppertree’s own olive grove and, when in season, pick and enjoy fresh Marlborough fruit from their very own orchard.
 See below to learn more.

 Our small luxury Marlborough hotel has its own boutique vineyard, located directly in front of the historic homestead.
 It is home to 328 Chardonnay vines planted on two different rootstocks.
 This variety, often referred to as the ‘darling’ of wine drinkers, is well suited to the soil conditions prevalent near the property.

 The first harvest was in April 2001 with 700kg of grapes (500 litre juice) resulting.
 Harvest is to Heidi and Werner a social time in the true tradition of Old World winemaking.
 Friends assist in the hand picking – a day that begins early and ends with a feast and the very first taste of the vintage from the year before.
 If any guests are interested to take part, they are welcome to be involved in the excitement!